Categories: Off-topic

 is added.

-This form isn’t the same as a full politeness level as it is never used for making regular statements, talking about yourself, talking about things, etc. - it is only for speech about people (whether the person you are talking to, or someone else).
+This form is never used for making regular statements (declarations of facts), talking about yourself, talking about things, etc. - it is only for speech about people (whether the person you are talking to, or someone else).

 Note that -yo conjugation combined with appropriate use of -sehyo is pretty polite and can be sufficient for many situations.